PDF to QR code: How to create a QR code for a PDF.

 QR codes can store a variety of information, such as URLs, email addresses, calendar information, product details and phone numbers.
 It essentially acts as a link to any file or digital location.

-Whatever you decide to share, a QR code can make it fast and easily accessible.
+Whatever you decide to share, an editable and dynamic Adobe QR code can make it fast and easily accessible.

-Finished creating your QR code, but want to link to an updated PDF?
-Don’t worry, you can – all you need is a dynamic (or editable) QR code.
+Once you’ve finished creating your QR code, you can easily link to an updated PDF.
+All you need is a dynamic (or editable) QR code, which you can create using the Adobe QR code generator.

-These QR codes mean you can change the content or the URL – that means no need to reprint materials even after they’ve been distributed.
+Editable QR codes allow you to change the URL content – which means no need to reprint materials even after they’ve been distributed.

 What happens if I edit the PDF after I create a QR code for a PDF?

-If you edit your PDF after you create a QR code using the Adobe QR Code Generator, the linked content will still update as the QR codes are naturally dynamic.
-This means you can easily edit the content at any time.
-Not every PDF QR code generator is the same, but if they’re dynamic or editable you should be okay to edit your PDF.
+If you edit your PDF after you create a QR code using the Adobe QR Code Generator, the linked content will still update.
+This is because Adobe QR codes are naturally dynamic, meaning you can easily edit the content at any time.
+Not every QR code generator is the same, but, if they’re dynamic or editable, you should be okay to edit your PDF.

 More resources to work with your PDF.